HandBrake/HandBrake-docs/source/docs/en/latest/advanced/custom-presets.markdown

 HandBrake comes with many built-in presets which cover the most common use case scenarios.
 However there are many scenarios and devices that many not be covered.

-On the main window, below the title selection controls, you can click the "Save New Preset" button to create your own preset.
+After you have chosen your preferred settings, you can click the "Save New Preset" button on the main window to create your own preset.

 <!-- .system-linux -->
 <!-- /.system-linux -->